Blueprint of a gear train.

 Patent Law Articles

 Click on the title of each article listed below to follow a link to the article.
+The articles are listed in reverse chronological order.
 I delivered each of the following articles to meetings of patent or environmental attorneys.

 10. Deferred Examination of Patent Applications